NikitaY69/NikitaY69/README.md

 # Hello world ^_^
 - 👋 Hi, I’m Nikita.
 I was an international student in Canada and I'm currently taking a gap year because of the pandemic.

-  I will complete my physics degree in Paris-Saclay University in 2023.
 - 👀 I’m a theoretical and computational physics enthusiast.
 I thus worked on some projects in [gitlab](https://gitlab.com/nikita69).
 - 🌱 I have strong skills in <ins>Python</ins> and **data analysis**.
 I’m currently learning <ins>HTML</ins>, <ins>CSS</ins> and <ins>JavaScript</ins>.
 - 💞️ Because I have a lot of free time, I plan to build some blogs/websites dealing with personal topics of interest.